Morwenn/cpp-sort/docs/Writing-a-bubble_sorter.md

 We can see several improvements compared to the previous version: first of all, we added an optional projection parameter which defauts to [`utility::identity`][utility-identity] (in C++20 we would use [`std::identity`][std-identity]).
 This is a function object that takes a value and returns it as is so that the default behaviour of the algorithm is to run *as if* projections didn't exist.
 It is very likely to be optimized away by the compiler.

-The second modification is one I wish we could do without (but will have to live with until concepts): [`is_projection_iterator_v`][is-projection] is a trait that checks whether a projection function can be used on a dereferenced iterator.
+The second modification is one I wish we could do without (but will have to live with until concepts are added to the library): [`is_projection_iterator_v`][is-projection] is a trait that checks whether a projection function can be used on a dereferenced iterator.
 It also optionally checks that a given comparison function can be called with the result of two such projections.
 This trait exists to ensure that a sorter's `operator()` is not called if these conditions are not satisfied, which may be crucial when aggregating sorters with [`hybrid_adapter`][hybrid-adapter].

 Now that we saw how to handle projections in your algorithm, here is the interesting part: you generally don't need to manually handle projections. [`sorter_facade`][sorter-facade] generates overloads of `operator()` taking projection functions that bake the projection directly into the comparison, and forward that mix to the sorter implementation.
 In our implementation of `bubble_sort`, we always use the projection inside the comparison, so handling the projections by hand isn't giving us any optimization opportunity; we might as well just implement the comparison and add the small required SFINAE check: